Skip to main content Skip to navigation

 IS10: Mobile & Remote Working Policy

-This Policy sets out additional principles, expectations and requirements relating to the use of mobile computing devices and other computing devices not located on University premises, whenever they access University information assets with a classification of protected or above.
+This Policy sets out additional principles, expectations and requirements relating to the use of mobile computing devices and other computing devices not located on University premises, whenever they access University information assets with a classification of internal or above.

 Policy Introduction and Purpose